apache/druid/docs/content/development/extensions-core/druid-lookups.md

 ### Data Fetcher layer

 First part is the data fetcher layer API `DataFetcher`, that exposes a set of fetch methods to fetch data from the actual Lookup dimension source.
-`PrefetchableFetcher` extends `DataFetcher` by providing one more API `prefetch`, which fetches multiple key/value pairs that have locality with the given key value in advance.
+`PrefetchableFetcher` extends `DataFetcher` by providing one more API `prefetch()`, which fetches multiple key/value pairs that have locality with the given key in advance.
+`PrefetchableFetcher` takes one more argument `prefetchKeyProvider` that determines keys to prefetch for a given key. `PrefetchKeyRangeProvider` assumes spatial locality of key and suggests pre-fetching key range including requested key.
+You can apply other pre-fetching policy by implementing the interface `PrefetchKeyProvider`.

-For instance `JdbcDataFetcher` provides an implementation of `PrefetchableFetcher` that can be used to fetch key/value from a RDBMS via JDBC driver as a `DataFetcher` and it additionally provides pre-fetch ability of key/value pairs as a `PrefetchableFetcher`.
+`JdbcDataFetcher` provides an implementation of `PrefetchableFetcher` that can be used to fetch key/value from a RDBMS via JDBC driver as a `DataFetcher` and it additionally provides pre-fetch ability of key/value pairs as a `PrefetchableFetcher`.
-If you need new type of data fetcher, all you need to do, is to implement the interface `DataFetcher` or extend abstract class `PrefetchableFetcher` when prefetch is needed, and load it via another druid module.
+If you need new type of data fetcher, all you need to do, is to implement the interface `DataFetcher` or extend abstract class `PrefetchableFetcher` when pre-fetch is needed, and load it via another druid module.

 ### Caching layer